 You've probably seen blog articles or Facebook posts touting salt as a miracle migraine cure.
+You're supposed to put some salt in a glass of water with some lemon juice and drink it.
 I'm very skeptical about this purported "cure."
 To be fair, I haven't tried it.
 So, I won't say that it absolutely doesn't work.

 As far as I can tell, people who propose using salt to stop migraines claim that sodium deficiency leads to migraines.
 I don't know of any research that suggests this is true.
 I suppose it could possibly be a culprit in some cases.

 Any type of imbalance in your body, including a sodium imbalance, could affect your brain cells and begin the migraine process.
 But if you look at the typical American diet, it seems very unlikely to me that many of us are suffering from a sodium deficiency.
 Probably just the opposite -- most of us are getting too much sodium.
 And too much sodium can raise your blood pressure to unhealthy levels.

 I think a lot of people have shared this "salt cure" in a helpful spirit.
 Migraine pain can be devastating leading to a sense of desperation and willingness to try anything new.
 But in my research I've also seen a lot of web pages with outlandish claims.